Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 You may pass any Recordset to test the Class Object.

-You can pass any column numbers for updating a particular column.
-The column numbers not necessarily be consecutive numbers.
-But, the third column number parameter is the target column to update.
-The first parameter is multiplied by the second column parameter to arrive at the result value to update.
-You may modify the Class Module code to do any other operation you wish to do on the table.
+You can specify any column numbers when updating a particular column; they do not need to be consecutive.
+The third column number parameter identifies the target column to be updated.
+The values from the first column parameter are multiplied by the values from the second column parameter, and the resulting value is written to the target column.
+You may modify the Class Module code to perform any other operation on the table as needed.

 List of All the Links on this Topic.